-- Updated contact information for the district and open enrollment charter school foster care liaisons is now located in the Ask Texas Education Directory (AskTED). - If the school district liaison information cannot be located on the AskTED system, please reference TEA AskTED guidance. - Other resources for liaisons, including contact information for Education Service Center Foster Care Champions, are available on the TEA Foster Care & Student Success - Texas School Foster Care Liaison webpage.
+- Updated contact information for the district and open-enrollment charter school foster care liaisons is now located in the Ask Texas Education Directory (AskTED). - If the school district liaison information cannot be located on the AskTED system, please reference TEA AskTED guidance.
+DFPS Educational Specialists developed an annual internal process to reach out to the local education agency's foster care liaison to establish communication.
+See ESSA Designated Points of Contact for Students in Foster Care - Other resources for liaisons, including contact information for Education Service Center Foster Care Champions, are available on the TEA Foster Care & Student Success Texas School Foster Care Liaison webpage. - Transition Assistance Toolkit for Supporting Homeless and Foster Care Students